-Dog survives after being shot twice in abdomen, giving birth
+Dog in Idaho survives being shot twice in abdomen, giving birth

 Two of the puppies did not survive.

-Merida was taken to a veterinary clinic where the channels where two .22-caliber bullets entered were cleaned out.
+Merida was taken to a veterinary clinic, where the channels where two .22-caliber bullets entered were cleaned out.

 Veterinary staff are unsure of when Merida was shot or if she was carrying the litter at the time of injury.